Personal Automobile Insurance

 - UM/UIM and Medical Payments Selection/Rejection Form.
-A copy of the form(s) used to offer uninsured/underinsured motorists and medical payments coverage.
+An insurer must attach a copy of the form(s) used to offer uninsured/underinsured motorists and medical payments coverage for each filing.

 - Notice Explaining Premium Increases.
 Notice sent to insureds pursuant to NAC 690B.240, explaining the manner in which the rating plan provides for an increase in premium based on incidents or claims.
 At the minimum, this notice should include the items outlined in the attached example.
 The notice should include specific quantitative information and/or a thorough qualitative description regarding how incidents and claims may impact auto insurance premium.